edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 This will download all the needed snaps and build a file called `pc.img`.
 Note that even the kernel and OS base (core20) are snap packages!

+> **Note**
+> If you plan to use an emulator to install and run Ubuntu Core from the resulting image, it is a good idea to allocate additional writable storage.
+This necessary if you want to install additional snaps interactively or upgrade existing ones on the emulator.
+>
+> The default size of the `ubuntu-data` partition is `1G` as defined in the gadget snap.
+When installing on actual hardware, this partition extends automatically to take the whole remaining space on the disk volume.
+However, when using QEMU, the partition will have the exact same size because the image size is calculated based on the defined partition structure.
+The 1GB `ubuntu-data` partition will be 90% full after first boot.
+You can configure the image to be larger so that the installer expands the partition automatically as with a large disk volume.
+>
+> To extend the image size, use the `--image-size` flag in the following command.
+For example, to add 500MB extra (the original image is around 3.5GB), set `--image-size=4G`.

 ```bash title="🖥 Desktop"
 $ ubuntu-image snap model.signed.yaml --validation=enforce --snap pc-amd64-gadget/pc_20-0.4_amd64.snap
 Fetching snapd